GIScience/hot-tm-critical-numbers/readme.md

 Gunicorn is a pure Python web server (robust production server).

-`gunicorn -b 127.0.0.1:5000 -w 4 webapp:app`
+`gunicorn -b 127.0.0.1:5000 -w 4 -t 300 webapp:app`

 - `-b`: option tells gunicorn where to listen for requests
 - `-w`: option configures how many workers gunicorn will run
+- `-t`: timeout = 300s.
+Has to be configured in ngix also.
 - `name_of_app_to_run:app`

 #### Supervisor

 The supervisor utility uses configuration files that tell it what programs to monitor and how to restart them when necessary.
-Configuration files are stored at `/etc/supervisor/conf.d`.
+Configuration files are stored at `/etc/supervisor/conf.d/`.
 Here is a possible configuration file for hot-tm-critical-numbers (`hot-tm-critical-numbers.conf`).

 ```
 [program:hot-tm-critical-numbers]
-command=/data/hot-tm-critical-numbers/venv/bin/gunicorn -b 127.0.0.1:5000 -w 4 webapp:app
+command=/var/www/hot-tm-critical-numbers/venv/bin/gunicorn -b 127.0.0.1:5000 -w 4 -t 300 webapp:app
-directory=/data/hot-tm-critical-numbers/critical-numbers
+directory=/var/www/hot-tm-critical-numbers/critical-numbers
 user=username
 autostart=true
 autorestart=true